Are you trying to learn more about a power of attorney in Georgia?

 A limited power of attorney is limited to a specific task or a particular purpose.

-It gives the agent limited authority for ONLY those specific tasks.
+It limits the agent’s authority for ONLY those specific tasks.

 The durable power of attorneys are good for planning for an older loved one.